maeda6uiui/maeda6uiui/README.md

 # Overview

-Thank you for finding me in the profound crevasse of the Internet!
+Thank you for finding me in the deep crevasse of the Internet!
-I don't specialize in anything, I just take a hand in what seems interesting to me.
-But if you allow me to declare something, I'll think of myself as a full-stack engineer.

 # Contact